Angry Anderson: Political views

-In 2012, Anderson participated in the SBS doco-reality show Go Back To Where You Came From, in which six Australians, each with differing opinions on Australia's asylum seeker debate, were taken on a journey to which refugees have taken to reach Australia.
+In 2012, Anderson participated in the SBS doco-reality show Go Back to Where You Came From, in which six Australians, each with differing opinions on Australia's asylum seeker debate, were taken on a journey which refugees have taken to reach Australia.
 At the outset of the series Anderson says that "boat people" who arrive in Australia illegally should be sent back to their countries of origin: "If you come here illegally, I don't care about your story, first thing you do is you turn around and go back."

 Later in the series, after having met with refugees from Afghanistan who settled in Melbourne as well as visiting war-torn Kabul, Anderson softened his stand on the subject: "Now I've been here and spoken to people, I don't want to turn away refugees, I don't want to turn away people who need to be reunited with their families.
 I don't want that.
 Who would want that?
 I don't want people to go on suffering needlessly, when we can give them somewhere safe to be.
 But I don't want them to come to Australia in boats."

 Again endorsed by the National Party in September 2014, this time in the New South Wales seat of Cessnock for the 2015 state election, Anderson withdrew his candidacy in February 2015, citing personal reasons.

-In 2016, Anderson was endorsed as an Australian Liberty Alliance candidate for the Senate representing New South Wales at the 2016 federal election.
-The Australian Liberty Alliance is a right wing group that opposes Muslim immigration to Australia.
+In 2016, Anderson was endorsed as an Australian Liberty Alliance candidate for the Senate, representing New South Wales at the 2016 federal election.
+The Australian Liberty Alliance is a right-wing group that opposes Muslim immigration to Australia.